Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 2 actionable tasks: 1 executed, 1 up-to-date
 ```

+## Travis

+This assignment uses [Travis CI](https://travis-ci.com/) to automatically run
+the checking program every time you commit to your GitHub repository.
+This
+checking will start as soon as you have accepted the assignnment, thus creating
+your own private repository, and the course instructor enables Travis for it.
+If
+you are using Travis for the first time, you will need to authorize Travis CI
+to access the private repositories that you created on GitHub.

+## Requirements

+The GatorGrader software that supports the checking of this assignment was
+developed for the following software and versions:

+- gradle 4.1
+- java 1.8.0
+- mdl version 0.4.0
+- proselint 0.7.0
+- python 3.5.2

 ## Assistance

 If you are having trouble completing any part of this project, please talk with